South African English culture

 They also brought with them their English beliefs, mainly rooted in the Anglican Church.
 With them came missionaries who worked among many of the tribes, often siding with their plight.
 This led to upheavals, among these the Great Trek exodus from the Cape.

-The most cataclysmic series of events involving the British in South Africa was when they went to war against the Boer Republics in 1899 in what was to be known as the South African (Anglo-Boer) War.
-There was great loss of life, not only of Boer and British numbers but also among the ranks of the indigenous Africans who supported either side.
+The most cataclysmic series of events involving the British in South Africa was when Britain went to war against the Boer Republics in 1899 in what was to be known as the South African (Anglo-Boer) War.
+There was great loss of life, not only of Boer and British numbers, but also among the ranks of the indigenous Africans who supported either side.

-After 3 years of bitter fighting, the Treaty of Vereeniging was signed.
+After three years of bitter fighting, the Treaty of Vereeniging was signed.
 The Boer forces capitulated.